Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/11. Marketing Automation/01. Using Automation Workflows/README.md

 ## Submit a Marketing Form

-1. Go to the landing pages listing (<https://sitecoresendemo.sitecoresend.io/lead-generation/landing-pages/list/1>) and click on the vertical elipsis beside the landing page named **"PLAY!
+1. Go to the landing pages listing (<https://sitecoresendemo.sitecoresend.io/lead-generation/landing-pages/list/1>) and click on the vertical ellipsis beside the landing page named **"PLAY!
 Summit - Sample landing page with form"**.
 Click on the **"Preview"** option.
 ![Preview landing page](./media/landing-pages-2.jpg)

 1. Complete and submit the lead generation form on the landing page.
-For the purpose of this scenario you should use a real email in order to receive an email from the Automation.
+For the purpose of this scenario, you should use a real email to receive an email from the Automation.

 ## Email List